 That’s right, we millennials and our pink are out.
-What's in instead this summer is a sunny tone the approximate color of a lemon rind that had a baby with a marigold flower.
+What's in instead this summer is a sunny tone the approximate colour of a lemon rind that had a baby with a marigold flower.
 It's named for the generation that has arrived to put us out of our misery as we pass into irrelevance, much the way Gen X (remember them?) did when we suddenly became the focal point of coordinated marketing efforts and awkward, tone-deaf news coverage.

 Before you accuse me of being some old shrew who’s just angry because the younger generation, with their fancy devices and wacky slang, is ascendent, let me say this: I love Gen Z!
 They’re badass anti-gun activists who make great memes.
 What’s not to like?
 Also, I’m down for anything that takes some of the heat off millennials when it comes to baby-boomers and their op-eds about the evils of avocado toast or how we don’t deserve to have living rooms or whatever.
-But here’s an idea: Can we not make a trend of naming colors for specific generations?
+But here’s an idea: Can we not make a trend of naming colours for specific generations?
 Aren’t there better, more apt descriptors that are less… Eye roll-inducing?
 Generation gap-enforcing?
 Generally uninspiring?

 To call this yellow something as boring as Gen Z Yellow, then, is to deprive it of its right to a truly descriptive, unique name, like Fresh Pineapple or Yellow Brick Road or Highlighter – all real Pantone names for subtle variations on the same bright yellow.
 When compared to the Pantone catalogue, with its lyricism and specificity, the name Gen Z Yellow is beyond annoying.
 It's an insult.
 It would be like naming your new baby "Infant 2018."
 And all the yellows deserve better!
 Let’s not do the yellows like this.